DigiBP/Team-Bananas/README.md

 Technical Interview: After the video interview, the system can then schedule a technical interview with the candidate to assess their skills and experience in a particular domain.

-Background Check: Once the technical interview is complete, the system can conduct a background check on the candidate to verify their employment history, education, and criminal record.
+Background Check: Once the technical interview is completed, the system can conduct a background check on the candidate to verify their employment history, education, and criminal record.

 Offer Letter: Finally, the system can generate an offer letter for the selected candidate.
 The offer letter is sent to the candidate through the system, and the candidate can accept or reject the offer online.